hsarfraz/CSE-41287-linear-algebra-for-machine-learning/README.md

 | Genetic Algorithms / Evolutionary Art which generate images or music by evolving patterns over time.  | Audio & Speech Generation: WaveNet (text-to-speech waveform generation), Tacotron 2 (text-to-speech spectrogram synthesis), VALL-E (voice cloning), Jukebox (music generation from text)  |
 | Expert Systems with Random Variation: Some creative expert systems used rules plus randomness to generate poetry, names, or trivia — but without learning from data  | Video / Multimodal Generation: Sora (OpenAI's text-to-video), Make-A-Video (Meta), Runway Gen-2  |
 |  | Code Generation: Codex (used in GitHub Copilot), AlphaCode (from DeepMind)  |

-Generative AI Models That Do Not Use Deep Learning _These are earlier or simpler techniques that can still generate content, but don’t use neural nets._
-* Rule-Based Generators: Template-based systems, MadLib-style text generators
-* Probabilistic Models (Shallow): Markov chains which generate text by using probabilities of word sequences (e.g., “The cat” → “sat” → “on” → “the” → “mat”), n-gram models, PCFGs (Probabilistic Context-Free Grammars)
-* Genetic Algorithms / Evolutionary Art which generate images or music by evolving patterns over time.
-* Expert Systems with Random Variation: Some creative expert systems used rules plus randomness to generate poetry, names, or trivia — but without learning from data.